 The construction industry has become a highly technical industry marked by continuous and dramatic change.
 There is a continued demand for capable and highly trained construction management professionals who can adapt and become effective leaders in the field.

-The Construction Management department prides itself on its in-house intern and job search assistance and counseling.
-Construction Management continues to boast one of the highest placement rates and entry-level salaries of all majors.
+Students benefit from Construction Management's robust in-house intern and job search assistance and counseling.
+The Department of Construction Management's strong ties to industry and the high demand of the field result in the Construction Management major consistently showing one of CSU's highest placement rates and entry-level salaries of all graduating students.

 Services provided by the Phelps Placement Office include: